 After 1209 CE and the sack of Carcassonne, the earl Simon de Montfort (l. c.
 1175-1218 CE) led the crusade which continued the destruction of the region while enriching the northern barons who participated.
 By 1229 CE, the “official” crusade was over but the Cathars were still persecuted and northern armies continued to sack villages and murder innocent people.
 Between May of 1243 and March of 1244 CE, the Cathar stronghold of Montsegur held against siege but was finally taken and the last Cathar defense fell.
 In the massacre which followed, 200 perfecti were burned alive on a large pyre.

-According to scholars Bryson and Movsesian, the crusades destroyed the open, tolerant culture of Southern France, replacing it with the rigid, dark, and narrow-minded culture of the medieval Church but did nothing to stamp out Catharism itself.
+According to scholars Bryson and Movsesian, the Albigensian Crusade destroyed the open, tolerant culture of Southern France, replacing it with the rigid, dark, and narrow-minded ethos of the medieval Church but did nothing to stamp out Catharism itself.
 The Cathars who survived the purge of the early 13th century CE continued to live as they had before, only with greater care and secrecy.

 The survival of these communities is known through Church records of inquisitions which continued on through the 14th century CE.
 As an organized religious sect, Catharism was extinguished in Southern France at Montsegur, but as a living faith, it continued.
 Later heresies to challenge the Church’s authority all borrowed in some way from the Cathars who, in standing up to the corruption of the medieval Church, prefigured the visionaries of the later Protestant Reformation.